opentelekomcloud-docs/cloud-container-engine/umn/source/networking/network_policies.rst

-:original_name: cce_01_0059.html
+:original_name: cce_10_0059.html

-.. _cce_01_0059:
+.. _cce_10_0059:

 Network Policies
 ================

-As the service logic becomes increasingly complex, many applications require network calls between modules.
-Traditional external firewalls or application-based firewalls cannot meet the requirements.
-Network policies are urgently needed between modules, service logic layers, or functional teams in a large cluster.

-CCE has enhanced the Kubernetes-based network policy feature, allowing network isolation in a cluster by configuring network policies.
-This means that a firewall can be set between pods.

-For example, to make a payment system accessible only to specified components for security purposes, you can configure network policies.
+NetworkPolicy is a Kubernetes object used to restrict pod access.
+In CCE, by setting network policies, you can define ingress rules specifying the addresses to access pods or egress rules specifying the addresses pods can access.
+This is equivalent to setting up a firewall at the application layer to further ensure network security.

+Network policies depend on the networking add-on of the cluster to which the policies apply.

+By default, if a namespace does not have any policy, pods in the namespace accept traffic from any source and send traffic to any destination.

+Network policy rules are classified into the following types:

+-  **namespaceSelector**: selects particular namespaces for which all pods should be allowed as ingress sources or egress destinations.
+-  **podSelector**: selects particular pods in the same namespace as the network policy which should be allowed as ingress sources or egress destinations.
+-  **ipBlock**: selects particular IP blocks to allow as ingress sources or egress destinations.
+(Only egress rules support IP blocks.)

 Notes and Constraints
 ---------------------

--  Only clusters that use the **tunnel network model** support network policies.
+-  Only clusters that use the tunnel network model support network policies.

 -  Network isolation is not supported for IPv6 addresses.